pgrudzien12/syn-speech/README.md

+# Fork

+This is a .netStandard 2.0 port of Syn.Speech

 # Syn.Speech

 Syn Speech is a flexible speaker independent continuous speech recognition engine for Mono and .NET framework.
 This project was initially created by [Leslie Timmy](http://leslietimmy.com) (the lead AI researcher at Synthetic Intelligence Network) as a side project for Digital Assistant interface in Linux environment.